lasorda/protobuf-language-server/README.md

 ## features

-1. documentSymbol
+1. Parsing document symbols
-2. jump to defines
+2. Go to definition
-3. format file with clang-format
+3. Format file with clang-format
-4. code completion
+4. Code completion
-5. jump from protobuf's cpp header to proto define (only global message and enum)
+5. Jump from protobuf's cpp header to proto define (only global message and enum)